-A process backed by sustainable food experts The Daniel Carasso Fellowship is the sum of the contributions of numerous experts from different disciplines and nationalities with a common commitment: the transition towards more sustainable food systems.
+A process backed by sustainable food experts

+The Daniel Carasso Fellowship is the sum of the contributions of numerous experts from different disciplines and nationalities with a common commitment: the transition towards more sustainable food systems.
 From its conception right through to the selection of the winning projects, the Daniel Carasso Fellowship has benefited from the collaboration of a group of experts to ensure the rigour, excellence and quality of the process in all its different stages.

-The Steering Committee has provided guidance throughout the whole process, from the definition of the terms of the call and the selection process through to the design of the award ceremony.
-The Pre-Selection Committee was in charge of evaluating the proposals received and shortlisting the six applications with the greatest potential to promote the transition towards sustainable food systems according to the criteria set out in the call for proposals.
+The Steering Committee has provided guidance throughout the whole process, including the definition of the terms of the call and the selection process.
+The Pre-Selection Committee was in charge of evaluating the proposals received and shortlisting the applications with the greatest potential to promote the transition towards sustainable food systems according to the criteria set out in the call for proposals.

-Finally, the six members of the jury conducted individual interviews with the finalists and selected the two young researchers of this edition: Raquel Ajates González and Daniel Gaitán Cremaschi.
+Finally, the members of the Jury conducted individual interviews with the finalists and selected the three young researchers recognised in this edition: Marta Albo Puigserver, Ujué Fresán Salvo and Adrián González Guzmán.